cameron-gagnon/twitch-dash/app/README.md

+# To run

+### `yarn dev`

+Runs the create-react-app and backend API.
+Necessary to use this app not on localhost with streamlabs.
+See the `dev` entry in the `app`'s `package.json`

+## Configuration

+* `jsconfig.json` - controls absolute imports
+* `src/package.json['proxy']` - proxies unknown location requests to this address.
+This is how the backend is hit
+* `app/server/*` - holds backend code

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+--- STOCK CREATE-REACT-APP DOCUMENTATION BELOW HERE --- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`